/ Blogs

 It's entirely possible for a business with moderate credit but strong, stable revenue to receive serious funding consideration.

-At the same time, a company with excellent credit but inconsistent cash flow may
+At the same time, a company with excellent credit but inconsistent cash flow may still face challenges during underwriting.

 Funding decisions ultimately come down to financial sustainability.